aserahmad/WAPAug2019/Lab12/ReadMe.txt

 My understanding of the subject has increased considerably (though I still need more practice).
 I understood the importance and the beauty of the MVC model.
 It makes things clear, indeed.

 To join previous parts of this course, I added a CSS file and a background image.
 Both are shared by the three web pages (index.jsp, form.html, and result.jsp).

+The project worked on the local server using this URL: http://localhost:8080/BeerAdvisor_war_exploded/